2024-2025

 • In addition to traditional scholarship, we’re especially interested in public or open-access scholarship, digital projects, media, visual, and performing arts, as well as collaborative or experimental writing.

-• Fellows will each receive a $5,000 award to support project needs such as course release time, compensation for a research partner, travel and conference fees, texts and materials.
+• Fellows will each receive a $5,000 unrestricted award to support project needs such as materials, compensation for project collaborators, travel and conference fees, or for any other necessary expenses to support their work.

 Led by Valerie Ifill (Dance, Westphal College of Media Arts & Design), UnMapping Fellows will participate in workshops and colloquia designed to deepen their work and build a collaborative community.